-While Traeger is where this whole idea of pellet grills started in the 1980s, Cuisinart is a cooking appliance brand started in the 1970s.
+While Traeger is where this whole idea of pellet grills started in the 1980s, Cuisinart is a cooking appliance brand that started in the 1970s.
 While Traeger is a brand solely focused on pellet grills, Cuisinart produces pretty much every type of appliance you can think of to cook on and to cook with.
 However, its only recently that Cuisinart has entered the pellet grill game, so how do their pellet grills/smokers compare to Traeger?
-Well, Traeger is going through a transition, and its trying to establish its self purely as a premium pellet grill brand.
+Well, Traeger is now purely a premium pellet grill brand.
 Whereas Cuisinart has always been a value brand, trying to offer the most affordable products.
-However, below let’s discuss Traeger vs Cuisinart with products sold at a similar price point.
+So well do these two brands compare?

 Introduction To Traeger vs Cuisinart Pellet Grills